apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 This system makes it easy to see the correspondence between the Thrift definition and the Rust structure, making it straightforward to support newly added structures such as the recent `GeospatialStatistics`.
-The carefully hand- optimized parsers for the most performance-critical structures, such as `RowGroupMetaData` and `ColumnChunkMetaData`, are harder—though still straightforward—to update (see [this PR]).
+The carefully hand-optimized parsers for the most performance-critical structures, such as `RowGroupMetaData` and `ColumnChunkMetaData`, are harder—though still straightforward—to update (see [this PR]).
 However, those structures are less likely to change frequently.